Active Replica#

 zextras$ carbonio config set global brokers "10.0.10.11:9092,10.0.10.12:9092,10.0.10.13:9092"

-To verify that the settings have been applied and the service operates correctly, you can use the commands presented in section Active Replica Troubleshooting below.
+To verify that the settings have been applied and the service operates correctly, you can use the commands presented in section Active Replica below.

 Active Replica Usage#